Use Cases for Linode Object Storage

 NoteThe outbound data transfer for Linode Object Storage is part of your Linode account’s total transfer pool, which will reduce or completely eliminate transfer costs for Object Storage if you are also running Linode instances.
 If you expend your allotted transfer pool, you will be billed at a rate of $0.01 per GB for outbound transfers.

 Databases and other critical data can be backed up to Object Storage with little effort using a command line client for easier automation.
-Objects within Object Storage are normally replicated three times, providing resiliency should an error occur with the underlying hardware.
+Objects within Object Storage are replicated and resilient to underlying hardware errors.
 Additionally, buckets can be versioned so you never lose access to older backups.

 Private File Storage

 Objects can be made private and only accessible with a key.
 By default, all new objects in a bucket are set to private, so they are inaccessible by normal HTTP requests (though it’s easy to set public permissions on objects if you’d like).
 This makes it easy to store secure data.

 If you’re curious about how to use Object Storage, you can read our guide on How to Use Linode Object Storage for detailed instructions on creating buckets and uploading objects.
 Read our Host a Static Site using Linode Object Storage to get started with hosting your own site on Object Storage.

 Join our Community

 This guide is published under a CC BY-ND 4.0 license.